Error handling

 Since any API endpoint can return an error during an execution of a scenario, Make brought a way, how to handle such errors.
 Therefore, all apps in Make, custom included, should have error handling implemented.
 This way, the modules are more transparent as users of them exactly know, what caused the error.
 Also, error handling in a scenario can be used.

-Read more about error handling in Make:
+Read more about error handling in Make Help Center:

 Example of error handling